jlapeyre/DotCall.jl/README.md

 You can use it by adding a single line to your module.
 Using the alternative call syntax incurs no performance penalty.

-The main motivation is make is easy to call many functions with short names without bringing them into scope.
+The main motivation is to make it easy to call many functions with short names without bringing them into scope.
 For example `s.x(1)`, `s.y(3)`,  `s.z(3)`, etc. We want to do this without claiming `x`, `y`, `z`, and many others.
 This is all the package does despite being called CBOO.jl.
 It doesn't offer other features of typical OO systems.
 This package writes a `getproperty`